 An employee who is charged with a criminal offense or who is under criminal investigation is required to immediately report the matter to his or her supervisor and Department Head.
 The existence of the criminal charge or investigation involving an employee will not in and of itself result in a corrective measure against the employee.
-However, the County must be informed so that it may independently address the allegations and determine the appropriate response, including but not limited to suspension or termination.
-The employee shall notify his or her supervisor about any charges in the criminal charges and about the resolution of any charges.
+However, the County must be informed so that it may independently address the allegations and determine the appropriate response, including but not limited to suspension or terminal charges and about the resolution of any charges.
 Criminal charges may be grounds for immediate termination and failure to notify the County of the pending charges may be grounds for immediate dismissal.